Food System Transformation

 USDA is investing up to $70 million to develop a new Organic Management conservation practice standard and offer financial and technical assistance to producers who implement the practice.
 Payments will be modeled on those already available to producers meeting the existing nutrient and pest management conservation practice standards.

-USDA is investing $75 million in the Organic Market Development Grant Program (OMDG) to help improve key organic markets where the need for domestic supply is high, or where additional processing and distribution capacity is needed for more robust organic supply chains.
+USDA has awarded $75 million through the Organic Market Development Grant Program (OMDG) to help improve key organic markets where the need for domestic supply is high, or where additional processing and distribution capacity is needed for more robust organic supply chains.
 OMDG will fund businesses transitioning to organic or initiating new organic production or processing and support new, improved and expanded markets for domestically produced organic products with a focus on processing capacity, market access, and product development.

-USDA’s Agricultural Marketing Service (AMS) has made two rounds of awards under OMDG.
-In January 2024, AMS awarded approximately $9.75 million for 10 grant projects and in March 2024 awarded approximately $40.5 million for 60 grant projects supporting the development of new and existing organic markets, supporting the infrastructure to improve processing capacity, exploring emerging technologies to promote organic products, purchasing equipment to help meet the increasing demand for organic commodities.
+USDA’s Agricultural Marketing Service (AMS) has made three rounds of awards under OMDG, totaling $75.2 million for 93 projects across the nation.
+The projects are supporting the development of new and existing organic markets, supporting the infrastructure to improve processing capacity, exploring emerging technologies to promote organic products, purchasing equipment to help meet the increasing demand for organic commodities.

 A full list of awarded projects is available on the OMDG Awarded Grants webpage.